Luchixiang/EMDiffuse/README.md

 ## Instructions for EMDiffuse-n and EMDiffuse-r Inference with Your Own EM Dataset

-**These instructions are tailored for denoising and super-resolution datasets.
+**These instructions are tailored for our denoising and super-resolution datasets.
 For your own dataset, you may need to adjust the cropping and registration codes to suit your data format.
 Here's a simple demonstration for performing inference on a dataset with the following file structure:**

 ```bash
 test_images: